jackkav/simple-subscription-server/README.md

-### Purpose
+## Purpose

 Demonstrate the simplest possible example of an apollo subscription

-## To use
+### To use

 ```bash
 npm i
 node .
 ```

-open [http://localhost:3000/graphiql] in two windows in the first paste the following subscription and run it
+open <http://localhost:3000/graphiql> in two windows and arrange them side by side.
+In the first paste the following subscription and run it

 ```js
 subscription s{